awcodify/sysctl-theme/docs/seo.md

 ## Implementing Schema Markup

-The Sysctl theme automatically implements basic schema.org markup.
+The Arsxy theme automatically implements basic schema.org markup.
 For more specific types, you can add custom schema in your page's front matter:

 ```yaml
 ---